-Measure Target 2021/22 Actual 2021/22 2020/21 2019/20 2018/19 Dividend returned to FNDC Pay a minimum dividend of \$955,000 Not achieved Proposed \$160,000 Achieved Not achieved Not achieved
+Measure Target 2021/22 Actual 2021/22 2020/21 2019/20 2018/19 Dividend returned to FNDC Pay a minimum dividend of \$955,000 Not achieved \$124,593 Achieved \$483,063 Not achieved \$422,795 Achieved \$1,097,000 Narrative

-As the dividend is below target, the Board is considering the declaration of a special dividend to provide FNDC the level of dividend anticipated.
-This may impact FNHL work proposed in the current financial year and would be subject to maintaining working capital and banking covenants, with the implications of paying a special dividend currently under consideration.
+As the dividend is below target, the Board is considering the ability to declare a special dividend.
+This may impact FNHL work proposed in the current financial year and would be subject to maintaining working capital and banking covenants.
 Directors are aware of financial expectations from Council given current economic conditions and are working to maximise returns while maintaining business delivery and future growth.